 My name is Savannah!
 I was retired from a biomedical research experiment which left me with just 1 kidney!
 Hey - I got to help some people with kidney transplant research, and now I get to find a forever home. :) How awesome is that?!

 I am loving exploring this fascinating world outside the laboratory.
 If I can tell you one thing, it is that I LOVE toys!
 Balls are really cool, and I love to chew on nylabones.
 Once I get to know you, I am crazy!
 I give kisses all the time, and I love to play with other dogs.
 The problem is that when I first meet, I will run away.
 I will need very patient adopters to understand this, and still be willing to adopt me and work with me.
-I tend to "bolt" whenever I hear a sound, so a fenced in yard would be great for me so that if I bolt, I am still contained!
+I tend to "bolt" whenever I hear a sound, so a fenced in yard is really important.
+If there are two things I MUST have in my forever home, they are: a fenced in yard and another dog.

 To learn more about retired laboratory beagles, please click here.